artiebits/pdf-to-printer/README.md

 ## Sponsor this project

-If you are a company and rely on this package, please consider supporting it:
+If you rely on this package, please consider supporting it:

 <a href="https://www.buymeacoffee.com/artiebits" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>